ShalabhDevliyal/IOT_Face_Recognition/README.md

-30-11-2023 => Through the pre-trained haarcascade file we are able to detect face and eyes in the face 01-12-2023 => Through the imwrite function saving the frame with the detected face Task : @Get a cropped image of the face only : Done
+30-11-2023 => Through the pre-trained haarcascade file we are able to detect face and eyes in the face 01-12-2023 => Through the imwrite function saving the frame with the detected face Task : @Get a cropped image of the face only : Done 02-12-2023 => Added the folder which will contain the detected faces Task : @Recognize the face added to the folder and delete once detected and indentified.